What are the ways of losing or weakening the right to

 right to life can only, but need not, be forfeited if someone

 murders someone else; and so on.)
-The question of what the rules

-of forfeiture are or could be exactly is not a conceptual issue
+The question of what the rules of forfeiture are or could be exactly

-anymore so long as only extrinsic wrongdoing is taken into
+extrinsic wrongdoing is taken into

-consideration.
-It also remains to be seen whether the forfeiture
+It also remains to be seen whether the forfeiture of a right of

-of a right of personhood can ever be permanent.
+personhood can ever be permanent.

-If a right of personhood has been alienated, or if the
+If a right of personhood has been alienated, or if the exercise of

-from a metadoctrinal point of view to do that which would have been
+metadoctrinal point of view to

-interference if the person in question still had this right, or
+do that which would have been interference if the person in question

-had not waived exercise of it.
-For example, if someone has
+For example, if someone has forfeited

-forfeited 'er right to freedom of movement (assuming that this
+'er right to freedom of movement

-ought to prevent this person from moving about freely (let
+everybody ought to prevent this person from moving about freely (let

-'er right to life).
 Even an activation in the absence of

 an active right and nonactivating duty requires a doctrinal